j4zzcat/viewport/README.md

 * Not working on iOS.

 ## Todo for the next version
+* Provide a ready to use image for Raspberry Pi.
 * Better error handling.
 Should cleanly recover from errors and exit on critical errors.
 * Better unit testing.